emqx/emqx-docs/en_US/messaging/explore-mqtt.md

 # Verify MQTT Features

 EMQX provides full support to a complete set of MQTT messaging features, for example, will messages, retained messages, and shared subscriptions.
-All these features can greatly reduce development and managing difficulties.<!--How to understand it?-->
+All these features can facilitate the IoT application development and management. <!--Add a link to MQTT Specific?-->

 This section introduces how to use these features and verify them using [MQTT X Client](https://mqttx.app/) and [MQTT X CLI](https://mqttx.app/cli) to help you get familiar with the MQTT messaging services.